-Common names: Cut Ant, Cutter Ant, Fungus Ant, Parasol Ant, Texas Leaf cutting Ant
+Common Names: Cut Ant, Cutter Ant, Fungus Ant, Parasol Ant, Texas Leafcutting Ant, Town Ant, Umbrella Ant

 Identification: Light to dark reddish brown ants.
 Antennae are long and elbowed without distinct club.
 Three or more pairs of sharp spines on the waist.
 Can be seen marching along well-worn trails.
-The trails going back to the mound will have large pieces of leaf tissue.
+Those going back to the mound will have a large piece of leaf tissue.

 Habitat: Nests in well-drained soils.
 All vegetable and landscape plants.

 Feeding Habits: Feed on fungus that grows on the compost pile made in the mound.
 The ants use all kinds of plant materials to make the compost piles.
 Howard's listeners report that these ants even use the berries and leaves of mistletoe.

 Economic Importance: Leafcutting ants will defoliate and kill food and ornamental plants.
 One of the most difficult ants to control.